Marian-Vittek/raspilot/README.md

 model is able to stabilise the drone very well at 100Hz (main loop frequency).
 We were able to fly drones with frequencies between 20Hz and 400Hz.
-At lower frequencies the drone is unstable, higher frequencies did not make sense for us as we do not have sensors with such update rate.
+At lower frequencies the drone is unstable, higher frequencies did not make sense for us as we did not have sensors with such update rate.